youssefelghamour/alx-airbnb-database/normalization.md

 - Columns like `first_name`, `pricepernight`, and `email` store only one value per cell
 - Column types are consistent (e.g., `pricepernight` is always DECIMAL)

-**Note:** If `Property.location` combines multiple details (city and country) in one column, it would violate 1NF.
-In that case we should separate the location into different columns: country, city, address.
+**Note:** `Property.location` combines multiple details (city, country and address) in one column, which violates 1NF.
+So it has been separated into different columns: country, city, address.

 **Result:** 1NF satisfied